-However, the most important city in the region of Lasithi is Ierapetra, next to the Libyan sea.
-Ierapetra is Crete’s fourth biggest city of the island, right after Heraklion, Chania, and Rethymnon.
+However, the most important city in the region of Lasithi is Ierapetra, next to the Libyan Sea.
+Ierapetra is Crete’s fourth-biggest city on the island, right after Heraklion, Chania, and Rethymnon.

 The most convenient places to stay are the main cities and some of the villages close to them:

-– North coast: Stay in the cities of Agios Nikolaos and Sitia, or in the touristic villages of Sisi, Elounda, Istro, and Mochos.
+– North coast: Stay in the cities of Agios Nikolaos and Sitia, or the tourist villages of Sisi, Elounda, Istro, and Mochos.

 – Easternmost coast: Villages of Palekastro and Zakros.